CSSAuditors/audit/site/reports/bundesliga-2021-03.md

           If you would like to get recent reports in your inbox, subscribe here!
 ---

-This report, like [the previous one](/reports/premier-league-2021-02/), will focus on the size of CSS.
+This report, like [the previous one](/reports/premier-league-2021-02/), we will focus on the size of CSS.
 We are going to find out how much CSS is needed to create a site.

 Sites audited in this report: